Manaslu Circuit Trek

 Overview of Manaslu Circuit Trek

 Short Manaslu Circuit Trek is a less-travel trekking route.
 The area to the east of the Annapurna is the peaks of the Manaslu group.
 Few trekkers trek to this area, which visits here all the more unique and unspoiled.
-River Budi Gandaki in the east and River Marshyangdi to the west border this area.
-Two cultural highlights — Gorkha, which is the ancestral seat of the reigning Shah dynasty, and the temple of Manakamana mark significance to this place.
+River Budi Gandaki is in the east, and River Marshyangdi is at the west border of this area.

 1. Moderate Difficulty level

-The Short Manaslu circuit trek is not extremely difficult.
-So, it does not need any kind of specific knowledge and expertise.
-You do not need not previous experience.
+The Short Manaslu circuit trek is relatively easy so that you can do it without specific knowledge or expertise.
+You do not need previous experience.
 It is for both beginners and experienced ones as well.
-And the easier trekking difficulty level makes it easier for the trekkers of any group to join and enjoy the trek.
+The more accessible trekking difficulty level makes it easier for trekkers of any group to join and enjoy the trek.

 2. Amazing views

-Undoubtedly, the Manaslu trek is famous for its mesmerizing mountain views.
-The views of stunning mountains just look so perfect and dreamy.
-You can enjoy the best sunrise view over mountains when the sun shines above them, it makes you feel so heavenly.
-Enjoy The rays of the sun touching the white snow mountains which gives you the best, feeling.
+Undoubtedly, the Manaslu circuit trek is famous for its mesmerizing mountain views.
+The views of stunning mountains look so perfect and dreamy.
+You can enjoy the best sunrise view over mountains when the sun shines above them.
+It makes you feel so heavenly.
+Enjoy The rays of the sun touching the white snow mountains, which gives you the best feeling.

 3. Flora and Fauna

-As I already mentioned, during this trek you can also visit the Manaslu Conservation Area.
+As mentioned, you can also visit the Manaslu Conservation Area during this trek.
 And this is the home of various rare wildlife and plants.
 So, you get to see different species of plants and wildlife in a completely natural setting.

 4. Affordability

-Another major reason to go on a Manaslu Trekking is its affordability.
-It is a middle-budget destination and now we do a tea house trek so we can make the trek more cheaply.
-So, even if you are in a limited budget setting, you can easily afford this one trek to Manaslu.
-So, the cost will not be a big issue having this amazing experience and blissful memories.
+Another primary reason to go on a Manaslu circuit trek is its affordability.
+It is a middle-budget destination, and now we do a tea house trek to make the tour cheaper.
+So, even with a limited budget, you can easily afford this trek to Manaslu.
+So, the cost will not be a big issue having this fantastic experience and blissful memories.

 Itinerary of Manaslu Circuit Trek